bayyangjie/Uber-Trips-Analysis/README.md

 trip_distance_dim['trip_distance_id'] = trip_distance_dim.index
 ```

-* pickup_location_dim
+* pickup_location_dim <br>

-Creating a DIMENSION table which shows the latitude and longitude coordinates of each pickup location.
+DIMENSION table showing the latitude and longitude coordinates of each pickup location.
 ```sql
 # create new dataframe by extracting the pickup longitude and latitude columns from the original dataset and resetting index to start from 0 sequentially
 pickup_location_dim = df[['pickup_longitude','pickup_latitude']].drop_duplicates().reset_index(drop=True)